[Opinion] Don't Look Up - but for vaccines

 And this is where the analogy with Don't Look Up gets worryingly accurate.
 In the film, the president ignores the diplomatic efforts of international allies to find a common solution to the global threat they face, choosing instead to press ahead unilaterally with a plan devised by a corporate CEO.

 The Omicron variant is latest proof of the dangers of that plan.
-It originated in South Africa, where just 27 percent are double-jabbed.
+It was first identified in South Africa, where just 27 percent are double-jabbed.
 The EU's response was to impose a travel ban on the country and its neighbours, but Europeans would have been much better protected had South Africa's request for a patent-waiver been approved and the country had higher levels of vaccination.

 Of course, a patent waiver isn't a silver bullet.
 Europe should also be assisting developing countries in building their technological and industrial capacity to research, produce and distribute vaccines independently, while ensuring that the vaccines which are already being produced by Big Pharma are more evenly distributed.